ihubanov/agent-dev-guide/examples/personal-agent/README.md

 You can also set the system prompt using the `SYSTEM_PROMPT` environment variable.

-### Example API Call
+## Example API Call

-You can also send a request like this:
+You can interact with the agent using a simple API call:

 ```bash
 curl --location 'http://localhost:4000/prompt' \